Ethiopian children’s books

 It is therefore important to produce appropriate literature – for various different age groups – in order to both educate and entertain the children and young people and to provide a source of enrichment in their lives.

 The stories which we are looking for are already there.
 Ethiopia is full of stories – a treasure which needs to be preserved.
 We are in contact with a network of authors and illustrators, both in Ethiopia itself and in the Ethiopian diaspora worldwide.
-We are at this moment determining details of some of the projects.
 The idea initially is to reprint a number of books and make them available to children – especially in rural areas of Ethiopia.
 In addition to this, we also encouraget and support young Ethiopian authors and work with them to produce high-quality children’s literature.

 How do we get the books to our target groups?

 This is the purpose of our collaboration with other associations with whom we have friendly relations who are involved in private initiatives in the Ethiopian education sector.
 Our children’s books will be offered in school libraries in the schools which are being supported by these associations, in order to make the literature accessible to as many children as possible.
-Here are some examples (extracts):
+Here are our partners: